-The recruiters for town-wide activities are Steve Delves and Pete Hewlett, acting under the FCCT (Farnham Christian Community Trust) Safeguarding Policy.
+The recruiters for town-wide activities act under the FCCT (Farnham Christian Community Trust) Safeguarding Policy.

 When Jubilee Church sends young people to these activities, the leaders accompanying them will have been appointed in accordance with the Jubilee Church Farnham Safeguarding Policy.